DispatchMe/meteor-login-token/README.md

 Automatically log in a user if a valid, unexpired, single-use `authToken` is present in the URL.

+Use at your own risk.
+We use it for logging in via email and SMS notifications.

 ## Usage

 ### Add package